-This night bus was like no other that I had experienced before.
+The Vientiane to Pakse sleeper bus was like no other night bus that I had experienced before.
 It was not possible to stand up straight on the top deck and there were no reclining seats.
 There were no seats.
 They had all been removed and partitions divided the length of the bus into boxes.

 Each box was 5’ 32 in length and about 3’ wide.
 For two people!
 I am 5’6” tall so I spent a very uncomfortable night and luckily I was travelling with Gosia rather than a stranger.
 We rolled into our ‘coffin’ and settled down awkwardly.
 As if the ‘beds’ were not challenging enough we hadn’t taken into account the rough road systems of Laos.
 It was sort of fun, and it was certainly an adventure but we didn’t get much sleep.
 If you are planning on any long trip, you might like to take a travel pillow for comfort – check this link for ideas

-Gosia and I decided not to do the loop – we were both in our own way exhausted.
+Gosia and I decided not to do the Bolaven Plateau Loop because we were both in our own way exhausted.
 I explored the town, taking my book and hoping to find a nice quiet spot to relax by the river – but I was unable to find anywhere that wasn’t buried under piles of litter, plastic and filth.

 Get the latest information on the places that you pass through with the Lonely Planet Guidebooks – click here for the latest special offers such as 3 for 3

 We caught up on our sleep and got a bus out the very next day.
 Things were looking up – we were going to Champasak and then onwards to the 4000 Islands.

 Travel companions on this leg of the trip.